cse112-sp22-group13/cse112-sp22-group13/source/complex_search.md

 To change any of these parameters after they are set, just access them by their name.
 Like this `complexObj.query = 'banana';`

-To initiate a search, just call the complexSearch_f function and pass the object inside:
+To actually initiate a search, just call the complexSearch_f function and pass the object inside:
 `await complexSearch_f(complexObj);` (the await seems to be necessary) The data returned will be stored in the `data` field of the object, `complexObj.data` </br>
-In addition to that, the object has a changeAll() method that allows you to change all the fields at once after the object is made, like `complexObj.changeAll('chocolate', 10, 0, complexSearch_c.breat_t.BAGEL);`
+In addition to that, the object has a changeAll() method that allows you to change all the fields at once after the object is made, like `complexObj.changeAll('chocolate', 10, 0, complexSearch_c.breat_t.BAGEL);` and then you can initiate a brand new search with complexSearch_f (_c is class, _f is function)

 complexSearch_c.bread_t holds all the types of bread which we can prepend to the string of the query.